Can you boil bacteria out of soup ?

 1. Boiling During Cooking:

-• Bring the soup to a rolling boil to ensure all ingredients reach a safe temperature.
+• Bring the Broth to a rolling boil to ensure all ingredients reach a safe temperature.

-• Allow the soup to boil for at least 1-3 minutes before reducing the heat to simmer.
+• Allow the Broth to boil for at least 1-3 minutes before reducing the heat to simmer.

 2. Simmering for Thorough Cooking:

-• After boiling, simmer the soup for an extended period to allow even heating and thorough cooking of all components.
+• After boiling, simmer the Broth for an extended period to allow even heating and thorough cooking of all components.

 3. Reheating Leftover Soup: